ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 - Quick and easy calibration of sensors

 Setup guide
-- No pairing needed, just turn on PC Bluetooth and install batteries to the controller
+- No manual pairing needed, just turn on PC Bluetooth and install batteries to the controller
 - Press any button on the controller, then click the Search icon in app
 - Click the Connect button, that's it